Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Incorrect recognition of stock-based compensation;

-Added related party transaction approvals high
+Added related party transaction controls high

 Added in current filing · verify on EDGAR →